DominicMaas/TimelineExtension/README.md

 ## Introduction

-Windows Timeline Support is a web extension that integrates Windows Timeline support into popular browsers.
+Timeline Support is a web extension that integrates Windows Timeline support into popular browsers.
 This is done by publishing your browsing history as activities to the Microsoft Graph (so a Microsoft Account is required to use this extension).
 Personal Microsoft Accounts are confirmed to work, work and school accounts should work.

 A list of known issues and planned features is located below.
 Before opening a new issue, check that it's not mentioned below and does not already exist.